dimuthuYasasViduranga/fleet_control_web/vue/checklist.md

 # Time Code Editor
 ### Time codes
 - [ ] ability to change name
-- [ ] create new error on duplicate code
+- [ ] tooltip if code has already been taken
 - [ ] cannot edit "No task"

 ### Time code groups